 New Jersey 'stay at home' order issued to halt coronavirus spread, following footsteps of several states

-New Jersey Gov. Phil Murphy signed an executive order Saturday directing all residents to “stay at home,” and “indefinitely” closing all nonessential retain businesses in an effort to halt the spread of coronavirus.
+New Jersey Gov. Phil Murphy signed an executive order Saturday directing all residents to “stay at home,” and “indefinitely” closing all nonessential retail businesses in an effort to halt the spread of coronavirus.

 Murphy signed the executive order midday Saturday, “directing all residents to stay at home.”
 New Jersey is home to more than 8 million individuals.